-Slashpile Necklace - Realistic Logs (small)
+Slashpile Necklace - Realistic Logs

 Treeplanting is a Canadian rite-of-passage.
 Slashpiles – the ginormous piles of leftover logs and sticks that line the logging roads through clearcuts – are a familiar sight to all treeplanters.
-Slashpiles become giant campfires in the winter, as they are burned to replenish the soil with nutrients to support a new generation of forests.
+The piles become giant campfires in the winter, as they are burned to replenish the soil with nutrients to support a new generation of forests.

 Based on our own experience as treeplanters, we use our Slashpile necklace as a symbol of surviving a full season of this extremely challenging and laborious summer job out in the Canadian wilds.
-As typical Canadian outdoorsy women, who love camping, canoeing, and sitting by a fire, we also love to think of this as a campfire on a necklace.
+As Canadian outdoorsy people, who love camping, canoeing, and sitting by a fire, we also love to think of this as a campfire on a necklace.

 Slashpile pendant measures 3cm wide by 2cm tall.
 It is carved out of wax and then cast in sterling silver.
 It is then darkened with a patina. and strung on an 18" oxidized sterling silver chain.
 Then necklace is packaged and ready for gift-giving, including our slashpile 'story'.